 RELATED: Most beautiful places in Ireland

-The best time to visit Ireland and Scotland may vary depending on your budget and whether you want to have better weather.
-The best weather time to visit would be during the summer times do avoid heavy rainy days.
+You must have come to this page wondering when is the best time to visit Ireland and Scotland.
+Well usually the best time to visit Ireland and Scotland may vary depending on your budget and whether you want to have better weather.
+The best weather time to visit would be during the summer times to avoid heavy rainy days.
 If you want to save money and avoid crowds, you are better off traveling in the fall or spring months.
 We traveled in October and luckily only had one bad rainy day The bad rainy day did affect our visit to Cliffs of Moher, but we were prepared to be stuck in the rain.
+I found that the best month to visit Ireland and Scotland was in October.
+I felt the weather was comfortable, it was easy to see a lot and do a lot, it felt less crowded than most places do during summer, and the prices were quite affordable.

 RELATED: One Month Trip in Europe